hoainam12k/unite-react-node-app-workshop/workshop.md

 To solve this we need to login to our partners dashboard, go to our App Info and add `YOUR_HTTPS_NGROK_URL/auth/callback` to "Whitelisted redirection URL(s)" textarea.

 Now if you try to authenicate again, (`YOUR_HTTPS_NGROK_URL/auth?shop=YOUR_SHOP_DOMAIN`) it should take you to install the app in the Shopify admin.
-Once its installed you can verify it shows by going to to `YOUR_SHOPIFY_URL/admin/apps`.
+Once its installed you can verify it shows by going to `YOUR_SHOPIFY_URL/admin/apps`.

 We now have an authentication route, but users can still go straight to our index without logging in.
 You can verifiy this by clearing your cookies or loading the your ngrok url in an icognito tab.
 The next step will protect our `Hello Unite` with a verification middleware.